 How to plot a linear regression in Python

-Learn how to plot linear regression in Python.
-Discover different methods, tips, real-world applications, and how to debug common errors.
+Plot linear regression in Python.
+This guide covers various methods, tips and tricks, real-world applications, and debugging common errors.

 Basic linear regression plot with NumPy and Matplotlib